 - on the beach Cayo Jutias (go there from VInales)

-It is difficult to find a good piña colada in cuban hotels and in the Trinidad.
+It is difficult to find a good piña colada in Cuban hotels and in Trinidad.
 Especially those at the famous stairs are poor.
 Remember, always order a piña colada frappe – this is the best one!

 2. Dinner at a Cuban home (casa particular)

 It’s not like we sit together for dinner with Cubans.
 It is a specially prepared dinner as in a restaurant, according to the homemade recipes of our host.
-Tables bend from eating, you can eat up to heart and learn about home-made Cuban cuisine.
-Especially good meals are known for casas particulares in Vinales, while it is more difficult to have home-made meals in Havana.
+Tables bend from eating, you can eat up to the heart and learn about homemade Cuban cuisine.
+Especially good meals are known for Casas Particulares in Vinales, while it is more difficult to have homemade meals in Havana.
 Vinales is famous for the best pork in all of the world!

 3. A whole day spent on a Caribbean beach

-The colors of the beaches in the north of Cuba look like computer-processed photos.
-Such a cute lazing in such beautiful natural setting is a Caribbean duty!
+The colours of the beaches in the north of Cuba look like computer-processed photos.
+Such a cute lazing in such a beautiful natural setting is a Caribbean duty!
 No internet, no hurry.
 The essence of the island lifestyle.

 4. Tour by old American car

 One of the greatest attractions of Cuba is of course old American cars.
 The oldest ones serve as intercity taxis, and the most beautiful ones for tourist journeys, among others after Havana.
 This pleasure can not be denied in Cuba.